Azure/azure-sdk-for-net/sdk/mixedreality/Azure.MixedReality.RemoteRendering/README.md

     AssetConversionOperation conversionOperation = client.StartConversion(conversionId, conversionOptions);
 ```

-Note that when a prefix is given in the input options, then the input file parameter is assumed to be relative to that prefix.
+> NOTE: when a prefix is given in the input options, then the input file parameter is assumed to be relative to that prefix.
-The same applies to the output file parameter in output options.
+> The same applies to the output file parameter in output options.

 ### Get the output when an asset conversion has finished